Iven-Wang/BERT-Relation-Extraction/README.md

 ## Notes

 1. Code paths were changed, which can only run @ server only!
-2. update: using local pre-trained BERT
+2. update: using local pre-trained chinese BERT

 ## Original README